skienzmatishun/rippreport/content/p/roll-of-the-dice/index.md

 ---
-title: "ROLL OF THE DICE"
+title: ROLL OF THE DICE
 date: 2022-03-04
-thumbnail: "img/roll-of-the-dice.jpg"
+thumbnail: img/roll-of-the-dice.jpg
 tags:
 - Elections
 - Lottery
 categories:
 - elections
 authors:
 - admin
+alttags: "Two dice against a dark background, representing Alabama’s ongoing debate about establishing a state lottery"
 ---
 Here we go again, for over 20 years Alabama has been discussing a lottery.
 All that time while they were discussing gambling, Alabama was exporting dollars to other state’s lottery.

 {{< socialpreview url="https://www.montgomeryadvertiser.com/story/news/2022/03/04/alabama-senator-files-lottery-gambling-bill/9365483002/" >}}